buildbot/buildbot/master/docs/developer/cls-forcesched.rst

            The name of the parameter.
            This corresponds to the name of the property that your parameter will set.
-           This name is also used internally as identifier for http POST arguments
+           This name is also used internally as identifier for HTTP POST arguments.

     .. py:attribute:: label